The Down Lo

 What I assumed I would be a straightforward and relaxing getaway at America’s first spa resort, Hot Springs unveiled a bit more of a colorful and checkered past than first meets the eye.
 In a town of just 35 square miles, there’s mobster accounts, sports significance, and political relevance as the hometown of Bill Clinton with surprises at every turn.
+Things to do in Hot Springs Arkansas run the gamut from history to fantasy.

 From duck boats and carriage rides to gambling and gardens, Hot Springs is part old, part new, the best and kitschiest of American attractions under one roof in a place that somehow still manages to fly somewhat under the radar.
 Whether you’re looking for a long weekend with your boo, a fun and flirty girlfriend getaway, or a family retreat, head to the Midwest because there’s plenty for everyone to do in the Valley of the Vapors.